 How To Make Nimbu Shikanji

 Add 1 tablespoon cumin seeds, 1 teaspoon whole black peppercorns, and ½ teaspoon whole coriander seeds to a skillet and roast on medium heat until very slightly browned (2-3 minutes).
-Keep stirring them while roasting.
+Stir continuously while roasting.

 Once roasted, add them to the small jar of a mixer grinder (or a coffee grinder) along with 1 teaspoon chaat masala, 1 teaspoon black salt, and 1 teaspoon regular salt and grind to make a fine powder.
 Shikanji masala is ready.